 - In your lighting tab, make your ambient light source a fixed color.
-This is less intensive than using the skybox.
+This is less GPU intensive than using the Skybox.

-- In your lighting tab, make your sky a non procedural skybox instead of the default procedural skybox.
-Its much cheaper.
+- In your lighting tab, make your sky a non procedural Skybox instead of the default procedural Skybox.
+Its much cheaper often looks better.

-- Use baked your lighting.
+- Use baked lighting if you can get away with it.
 The means you lose the benefit of time of day lighting, but you get it back in performance.
 If you remove shadows and other lighting calculations then this reduces the amount of work the device has to do.

 - Lighting tip : Often in editor mode you will have objects that look really dark.
 Usually they will display correctly only after you have finished the lighting bake.
 Be sure to set objects that don’t move to static so that they will be affected correctly by lighting.

 - Use Forward instead of Deferred rendering path.
 This is cheaper for environments that have a single light e.g. the sun.
 It will perform words however if there are multiple lights in the scene.
 You will find this setting under Player Settings.
 File -> Build Settings -> Player Settings.
-Check out the comparison in the Unity documentation here.
+If you have multiple lights however, Deferred will be faster and better.

 - Select the “Fastest” setting under Quality settings.
 Edit -> Project Settings -> Quality.
 Alternatively you can also attach the FrameRateManager script in the Gaia / Scripts / ValueAdds directory to a static game object such as the terrain and it will dynamically change your environmental settings to try and maintain a given frame rate.
 You will need to modify its settings in the script to suit the type of game and the device you are supporting.